elentok/ror-bootcamp/index.markdown

 Ruby on Rails Bootcamp
 ======================

-This set of posts is targeted at programmers that don't know a thing about Ruby on Rails and want to learn.
+This document is targeted at programmers that don't know a thing about Ruby on Rails and want to learn.

-The purpose of these posts is to guide people who want to learn RoR through the process.
+The purpose of this document is to guide people who want to learn RoR through the process.

 **Table of Contents**